jknight4/calculator-java-project/README.md

 ## Why
   I struggled with understanding Java Lambdas and Generics.
-  To improve my skillset, I went to ChatGPT to come up with an idea that will use Lambdas and Generics.
+  I went to ChatGPT to come up with a project idea using Lambdas and Generics.

 ## Results
   I gained a better understanding on lambdas and genrics.
 I also improved my exception handling skills.